 Why we love this recipe

 Financiers make the best tea time treats if you ask me!
-They are very quick and easy to prepare without a mixer and can easily be customised with many other ingredients like fruits, nuts, chocolate or even coffee like these Coffee Financiers!
+They are very quick and easy to prepare without a mixer.
+They can easily be customised with many ingredients like fruits or nuts, or be turned into Chocolate Financiers or Coffee Financiers.

 Packed with flavours thanks to the Brown Butter and Almond Meal, these mini almond cakes are super soft, light and fluffy.
 The perfect afternoon sweet treat and a great edible gift idea!

 A "Financier" (originally called "visitandine") is a traditional French tea cake made with Almond Meal and Brown Butter ("beurre-noisette" in French).
 They can be enjoyed plain like here, or flavoured with many other ingredients like fruits, chocolate, spices, nuts,...

 They are known for their distinctive rectangular shape (or oval like here) that resembles a bar of gold - which could explain the origin of their name.

 Financiers Cakes are super easy to make out of 5 basic ingredients, plus another optional 2 (scroll down to recipe card below for all quantities).